A symplectic refinement of shifted Hecke insertion: Variations

 Suppose $i \in [m]$ and the $i$th element of the first bumping path is row-bumped.
 All preceding elements of the first bumping path are then also row-bumped.
 Since $a\leq b$, it is straightforward to check that for each $j \in [i]$, the value in the outer box of $U_{j-1}$ is at most the value in the outer box of $V_{j-1}$, that the $j$th position in the second bumping path is row-bumped, and that this position appears in row $j$ weakly to the right of the $j$th position in the first bumping path.
 This proves part (a).

 Suppose the last position in the first bumping path is row-bumped.
 If $m \leq l$ then it follows from part (a) and Proposition~\ref{bump-lem1} that the last position in the second bumping path is also row-bumped and occurs in a column weakly to the right of the column containing the last position in the first bumping path.
 If $l \leq m$ then $l=m$ since part (a) implies that the $l$th position in the second bumping path is in the same row as and weakly to the right of the last position in the first bumping path, which is on the boundary of $U$.
+In either case the rows of the last positions in the first and second paths are $l$ and $m$, respectively, and we have $m \leq l$.
 This proves part (b).

 Suppose next that the $i$th element of the second bumping path is column-bumped.
 The last position in the second bumping path is then also column-bumped.
 By part (b), the last position in the first bumping path must therefore be column-bumped as well.
 Let $r \in [l]$ and $s \in [m]$ be the indices of the last row-bumped positions in the first and second bumping paths.
 The $r$th position in the first path is then $(r,r)$ and the $s$th position in the second path is $(s,s)$.
 Part (a) implies that $r<s$ and obviously $s<i$.
 The last position in the first bumping path is in column $l$ and weakly below row $r$ by Proposition~\ref{bump-lem1}.
 Since this position is on the boundary of $U$, we must have $s < l$.
 From these considerations, it is straightforward to check that the value in the outer box of $U_{j-1}$ is weakly less than the value in the outer box of $V_{j-1}$ for each $j \in [i] \cap [l]$ and that the $j$th position in the second bumping path is in the $j$the column and weakly above the $j$th position in the first bumping path for each $j \in [i] \cap [l] - [s]$.
 Since the last position of the first bumping is on the boundary of $U$, it follows that $i \leq l$, so this proves part (c).